-There are many versions of Capture the Flag, and most serious players will tell you that their version is the best.
+There are many versions of Capture the Flag, and most serious players will tell you that their version is best.
 More on those variations later.
-For now, let’s review the Capture the Flag rules that are (mostly) universal:
+For now, let’s review the Capture the Flag rules and basics that are (mostly) universal:

-So, sneak onto the other side, get the flag and get out without getting caught.
+So, sneak onto the other side, capture the flag and get out without getting caught.
 If you’d like to learn more about these rules, click here.

-One of the reasons Capture the Flag is so popular is because it is one of the easiest games in the world to set up.
+One of the reasons Capture the Flag is so popular is because of its easy set up.
 It takes little to no planning or equipment – so you can spontaneously play a game whenever you’d like.
 Here are four easy steps to get started.

 STEP ONE: Divide all the players into two teams.